belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 - Dark mode compatible colors
 - Proper label styling and spacing

-### 4.4 SelectControl (Headless UI Listbox)
+### 4.4 SelectControl (Headless UI Listbox with Catalyst UI)

+- Use Catalyst UI `Listbox` components for default styling
-- Styled button trigger with consistent sizing
+- Styled button trigger with consistent sizing (provided by Catalyst UI)
-- Dropdown menu with proper positioning
+- Dropdown menu with proper positioning (handled by Catalyst UI)
 - Mobile-friendly touch targets (min-height: 44px)
-- Dark mode styling for both button and dropdown
+- Dark mode styling for both button and dropdown (provided by Catalyst UI)
-- Proper z-index for dropdown overlay
+- Proper z-index for dropdown overlay (handled by Catalyst UI)
-- Smooth transitions and animations
+- Smooth transitions and animations (provided by Catalyst UI)
+- Customize styling with Tailwind classes where needed

 ### 4.5 Reset Button

+- Use Catalyst UI `Button` component for consistent default styling
-- Consistent styling with other buttons
+- Consistent styling with other buttons (provided by Catalyst UI)
 - Proper spacing and alignment
 - Icon support if needed
-- Hover and focus states
+- Hover and focus states (provided by Catalyst UI)
-- Dark mode compatible
+- Dark mode compatible (provided by Catalyst UI)

 ### 4.6 Repository Cards (RepoItems)